Christopher-Andersen/Sounding-Table-Project/README.md

 Variables:
-HI_HT: Volume of the sounded innage rounded to the next highest innage value on the sounding table at the actual trim rounded to the next highest degree
+HI_HT: Volume of the sounded innage rounded to the next highest innage value on the sounding table at the actual trim rounded to the next highest meter

-HI_0: Volume of the sounded innage rounded to the next highest innage value on the sounding table at 0 degrees of trim
+HI_0: Volume of the sounded innage rounded to the next highest innage value on the sounding table at 0 meters of trim

 HI: Sounded innage rounded to the next highest innage value on the sounding table

-HT: Actual trim rounded to the next highest degree
+HT: Actual trim rounded to the next highest meter

 ST: Actual trim of the ship

-LI_HT: Volume of the sounded innage rounded to the next lowest innage value on the sounding table at the actual trim rounded to the next highest degree
+LI_HT: Volume of the sounded innage rounded to the next lowest innage value on the sounding table at the actual trim rounded to the next highest meter

-LI_0: Volume of the sounded innage rounded to the next lowest innage value on the sounding table, 0 degrees of trim
+LI_0: Volume of the sounded innage rounded to the next lowest innage value on the sounding table, 0 meters of trim

 LI: Sounded innage rounded to the next lowest innage value on the sounding table